 These are some of the best ways to use AmEx points for shopping online, and the redemption rate is better than using points to cover card charges.
 However, the redemption rate is far below wha

 t you can get by redeeming AmEx points through airline and hotel transfer partners.
-Although valuations can vary by transfer partner, NerdWallet estimates the value of these types of redemptions can be
+Although valuations can vary by transfer partner, NerdWallet estimates the value of these types of redemptions can be as high as 2 cents each.

 Put simply: You should continue to earn cash back through Rakuten unless you know you can get more than 1 cent in value from Membership Rewards points.